Marstonia ozarkensis

 > Habitat & Distribution

 This is another entry in the long list of small, obscure and poorly-known hydrobioid snails of North America.
 The range of Marstonia scalariformis seems to be strikingly disjunct, with a Midwestern focus and a Southern focus.
 In the former are populations inhabiting the Illinois, the Rock, and the Meramec Rivers of Illinois and Missouri, all draining into the Mississippi, with the lower Wabash River and Northern Indiana's Lake Maxinkuckee draining into The Ohio.
 In the southern focus are populations inhabiting the Flint River and Shoal Creek, draining into the Tennessee River of North Alabama, the latter population now apparently extinct.
-The four records in our database at present include three from the Flint and a single record from the lower Wabash River held by the Field Museum of Natural History.
+Our FWGTN database includes three records from the Flint and our FWGO database a single record from the lower Wabash River held by the Field Museum of Natural History.

 In the lower Flint River, populations seem to reach maximum abundance in aquatic bryophytes sampled from waters of moderate current, washed into a white bucket.
 FWGNA incidence rank I-2, rare.